-The following schedule of pink salmon fishing periods for the 2020 season is provided for industry planning purposes.
+The following schedule of pink salmon fishing periods for the 2021 season is provided for industry planning purposes.
 Changes to the following schedule should be expected if the perceived pink salmon run strength is weaker or stronger than forecasted.
 Extensions are not expected during the first 2 periods.
 Extensions to later fishing periods may occur depending on run strength.

-First Period: 81 hours - from NOON Monday, July 6, through 9:00 PM Thursday, July 9.
+First Period: 81 hours - from noon Tuesday, July 6, through 9:00 PM Friday, July 9.
 Harvests during this initial period provide important data to assess run strength of KMA pink and chum salmon stocks.
-In the Mainland District, this period will be 57 hours: from NOON Monday, July 6, through 9:00 PM Wednesday, July 8.
+In the Mainland District, this period will be 57 hours-from noon Tuesday, July 6, through 9:00 PM Thursday, July 8.

-Second Period: 81 hours - from NOON Monday, July 13, through 9:00 PM Thursday, July 16.
+Second Period: 81 hours - from noon Tuesday, July 13, through 9:00 PM Friday, July 16.
 During the second period, run strength for both pink and chum salmon will again be assessed from harvest data.
-In the Mainland District, this period will be 57 hours: from NOON Monday, July 13 through 9:00 PM Wednesday, July 15.
+In the Mainland District, this period will be 57 hours-from noon Tuesday, July 13, through 9:00 PM Thursday, July 15.

-Third Period: 81 hours - from NOON Monday, July 20, through 9:00 PM Thursday, July 23.
+Third Period: 105 hours - from noon Tuesday, July 20, through 9:00 PM Saturday, July 24.
 The previous closures will likely allow an influx of pink and chum salmon into closed water areas, resulting in early escapement.
 At this time, a combination of harvest and early escapement and/or buildup information should provide an indication of the actual run strength for major pink salmon stocks.
 If the pink salmon run is above average, extensions in fishing time may occur.
-In the Mainland District this period will be 57 hours: from NOON Monday, July 20, through 9:00 PM Wednesday, July 22, but no extensions may occur until after August 1.
+In the Mainland District this period will be 57 hours-from noon Tuesday, July 20, through 9:00 PM Thursday, July 22, but no extensions may occur until after August 1.

-Fourth Period: 81 hours - from NOON Monday, July 27, through 9:00 PM Thursday, July 30.
+Fourth Period: 105 hours - from noon Tuesday, July 27, through 9:00 PM Saturday, July 31.
 During this period, the run strength should be evident by the end of the period.
 The pink salmon harvest has traditionally increased during this period.
-If the pink salmon run is strong, extensions in fishing time will occur.
-In the Mainland District this period will be 57 hours: from NOON Monday, July 27, through 9:00 PM Wednesday, July 29, but no extensions may occur until after August 1.
+If the pink salmon run is strong, extensions in fishing time may occur.
+In the Mainland District this period will be 57 hours-from noon Tuesday, July 27, through 9:00 PM Thursday, July 29, but no extensions may occur until after August 1.

 Subsequent fishing periods will likely follow the same weekly pattern through August, unless escapement information indicates that an extension or reduction of fishing time is necessary.
 Fishing time will be based on pink salmon returns to individual systems.
-Differential fishing time by management unit may occur as stronger production areas are targeted and moderate or lower production areas are provided additional protection.
+Differential fishing time, by management unit, may occur as stronger production areas are targeted, and moderate or lower production areas are provided additional protection.
 There may be changes in closed water sanctuaries to increase escapement levels or to harvest surplus salmon.